FlorianSLZ/IntuneDeviceInventory/readme.md

 - Test-4IDIDevices

 ## Authentication
-Before using any of the functions within this module that interacts with Graph API, ensure you are autheticated.
+Before using any of the functions within this module that interacts with Graph API, ensure you are authenticated.

 ### User Authentication
-With this command you'll be connected to the Graph API and be able to use all commands
+With this command, you'll be connected to the Graph API and be able to use all commands
 ```PowerShell
 # Authentication as User
 Connect-IDI